UniRec: Unified Multimodal Encoding for LLM-Based Recommendations: UniRec: Unified Multimodal Encoding for LLM-Based Recommendations

 \subsection{Hierarchical Q-Former Encoder}

+Recommendation data has a natural nested structure: users interact with items, and each item carries multiple heterogeneous attributes.
+A flat architecture would conflate attribute-to-item and item-to-user aggregation.
+Our two-level design separates these concerns: the Item Q-Former compresses heterogeneous attributes into compact item tokens, while the User Q-Former captures sequential patterns across items.
 To model the nested structure of user-item interactions, we introduce a two-stage Hierarchical Q-Former.
 This architecture first distills an item's raw multimodal attributes into a fixed-size \textit{item representation}, and then aggregates a sequence of item interactions into a final \textit{user representation}.

 \xhdr{Schema-Aware Attribute Representation} To preserve the semantic meaning of each attribute (e.g., knowing that "19.99" is a "price"), we represent it as a triplet of its $(name, type, value)$.
 We obtain embeddings for the attribute's name ($\mathbf{a}_j$), its modality type ($\mathbf{t}_j$), and its value ($\mathbf{v}_j$).
 These are fused via summation into a single \textit{schema-aware attribute embedding} $\mathbf{h}_j$: